pocketpy/pocketpy/docs/quick-start/02_interop.md

 order: 90
 ---

-Any python object is represented by a `PyObject*`.
+In pkpy, any python object is represented by a `PyObject*`.
+There are 3 macros for you to do convert.

 +  `VAR(...)`,
 create a `PyObject*` from a C type